solda-rasam/CodeAlpha_BasicNetworkSniffer/README.md

-# CodeAlpha - Basic Network Sniffer
+#  Basic Network Sniffer

 A lightweight and efficient Command-Line Interface (CLI) network packet sniffer developed in Python using the **Scapy** library.
-This project was built as part of the Cyber Security Internship program at **CodeAlpha**.

 ## 📋 Table of Contents
 - [Overview](#-overview)